Non-Citizens Voting Rights

 Does NRIs have the right to enroll themselves in the Electoral Rolls?

 A Non-Resident citizen of India whose name is not included in the electoral roll and who is absent from his place of ordinary residence in India owing to his employment, education or otherwise is eligible to be registered as a voter in the constituency in his place of residence in India as mentioned in his passport is located.
+If you need any legal NRI expert advice, then you can contact Swarit Advisors.

 In this regard, we would like to facilitate and encourage more NRIs to get their names registered on the electoral rolls and to cast their vote as and when the elections take place.
 For more information, we would advise you to please visit the website of the Election Commission of India: www.eci.nic.in